This article has been translated into Russian.

 But React is at a crossroads.
 It’s starting to change again.
 Planned APIs like Time Slicing and Suspense mean that you’ll be able to do more with raw React.
 And with less dependence on 3rd party libraries, more than ever your career depends on a solid understanding of React itself.

 The 9 resources above give you a great overview of many of React’s fundamentals.
-But if you’re looking for a more practical approach, my React (without the buzzwords) course will guide you through the process of building a contact list app, with 55 live editable examples and exercises.
+But if you’re looking for a more practical approach, my React fundamentals course will guide you through the process of building a contact list app and an animated fractal tree, with tons of live editable examples and exercises.
 You can give it a try here:

 Before I go, I want to say a big thanks to Mark for picking the resources for this list and for all the support he’s given to the React community.
 I also want to say thanks to the authors of these articles, for creating resources that are still helping people years down the track.
 And lastly, thanks to you for reading - I couldn’t have built Frontend Armory without you!